DIY-NAMICsystem/Hardware_Documentation/README.md

 A major reason why the paradigms take weeks to just complete the training phase is because mice are not exposed to the paradigms around the clock.
 Due to the design and nature of the Med Associates Operant boxes, mice can only be trained on a particular paradigm for a given amount of time per day.
 Coupled with the reality that most labs try to fit in multiple experiments in their set of operant boxes, the amount of time subjects have per day to learn a certain paradigm is severely limited.

 Our lab's solution to this problem was to create a home-cage based operant box so that mice are exposed to paradigms 24 hours a day and can self-pace their learning.
-While this solution has its limitations such as the inability to group-house animals, it offers many more benefits such as the following:
+While this solution has its limitations such as the inability to group-house animals, it offers many more benefits such as the following.

+### Benefits

 1. Subjects have *ad libitum* access to food and can earn unlimited water rewards depending on their task performance. *Ad libitum* access prevents pronounced weight loss, a putative stress-inducing factor for mice.